kateue/route-navigator/README.md

 ## The Problem

 Google My Maps is genuinely useful.
-You can plan a custom bike route, a walking tour, a scenic drive — add your own waypoints, draw your own path, layer your own logic on top of a map.
+You can plan a custom bike route, a walking tour, a scenic drive, add your own waypoints, draw your own path, layer your own logic on top of a map.
 It feels like the right tool.

 Until you try to actually *follow* the route.

 Export the file and open it anywhere — Google Maps, Maps.me, any GPX viewer — and you get a static bird's-eye picture.
 The route sits there.
 There's no "start navigation."
 No voice telling you when to turn.
 No sense of where you are on the path.
-If you look down at your phone for a second you've already missed the turn, because nothing told you it was coming.

-This gap is real and it affects a specific kind of user: cyclists planning custom rides, hikers piecing together trails from multiple sources, anyone who builds a route in My Maps and then has to fumble through it manually while moving.
+This gap is real and it affects a specific kind of user: cyclists planning custom rides (me!), hikers piecing together trails from multiple sources, anyone who builds a route in My Maps and then has to fumble through it manually while moving.

 ---